darbio/redis-topic-queues/README.md

 # Things to be aware of

-If your topic worker process dies for some reason, domain events will be lost, meaning that jobs may not ever get processed as they were never published.
-This can be fixed by persisting the events to an event store of some description (e.g. a NoSQL datastore).

 This configuration uses up a few connections to a Redis server.
-The publisher uses 1 x connection, the topic uses 2 x connection for pubsub and 2 x the number of queues you intend to publish to.
+The publisher uses 2 x connection, the topic uses 2 x connection for pubsub and 2 x the number of queues you intend to publish to.
 Each worker process uses 2 x connections to Redis (I think...).